kubernetes/website/content/en/docs/reference/config-api/kubeadm-config.v1beta2.md

 </td>
 <td>
    <p><code>taints</code> specifies the taints the Node API object should be registered with.
-If this field is unset, i.e. nil, in the <code>kubeadm init</code> process it will be defaulted to
-<code>'node-role.kubernetes.io/master=&quot;&quot;'</code>.
-If you don't want to taint your control-plane node,
-set this field to an empty list, i.e. <code>taints: []</code> in the YAML file.
+If this field is unset, i.e. nil, in the <code>kubeadm init</code> process it will be defaulted with a control-plane taint for control-plane nodes.
+If you don't want to taint your control-plane node, set this field to an empty list, i.e. <code>taints: []</code>, in the YAML file.
 This field is solely used for Node registration.</p>
 </td>
 </tr>